kubos/kubos/docs/ecosystem/services/scheduler.rst

     {
         "task-name": {
-            "time": "time of execution in yyyy-mm-dd hh:mm:ss format", "app-name": "task app",
+            "time": "Required time of execution in yyyy-mm-dd hh:mm:ss format", "app": {
-            "app-args": "optional app args",
+                "name": "Required registered name of app to run", "args": ["Optional", "command", "line", "app", "args"],
-            "app-config": "optional path to app config"
+                "config": "Optional path to app config"
             }
         }
+    }

 Tasks in the ``recurring`` section will be executed on a recurring basis.
-A ``start-time`` and ``end-time`` are given to supply bounds around the occurance of the task.
-The task will occur at the given frequency beginning at the ``start-time``.
+The task will occur at the given ``period`` beginning after the ``delay`` has expired.
 Each task in this section will be specified like so:

 .. code-block:: json

     {
         "task-name": {
-            "start-time": "start time of execution in yyyy-mm-dd hh:mm:ss format", "end-time": "end time of execution in yyyy-mm-dd hh:mm:ss format", "frequency": "frequency of execution in HH:mm:ss format", "app-name": "task app",
+            "delay": "Required start delay in HH:mm:ss format", "period": "Required period of execution in HH:mm:ss format", "app": {
-            "app-args": "optional app args",
+                "name": "Required registered name of app to run", "args": ["Optional", "command", "line", "app", "args"],
-            "app-config": "optional path to app config"
+                "config": "Optional path to app config"
+            }
         }
     }